 Customization tools allow you to personalize your invoice design with line item notes, your company logo, color scheme, and personalized messages.
 Aside from regular invoices, you can issue progress invoices and multi-package estimates.

 As Square’s industry-specific solution for retailers, this software is designed to provide more refined retail features for all levels of business operations.
 With Square for Retail’s Plus plan, you can get more control of your inventory across multiple locations, stay on top of your purchase orders, and manage vendor information easily.
 Advanced inventory reporting ensures you get both historical and projected data when you need it.

 In our evaluation of inventory management, purchase ordering, stock counting, CRM, omnichannel, employee, and reporting tools, Square for Retail ticked just about every box.

-On your dashboard’s home screen, it will display an overview of your daily business data, helpful insights, and important notifications—such as low-stock alerts and loan application status.
+Your dashboard’s home screen will display an overview of your daily business data, helpful insights, and important notifications—such as low-stock alerts and loan application status.
 This helps you stay on top of everything you have to manage at the moment and gives you a live picture of your business’s daily performance.

 Square for Retail provides intuitive management features to handle inventory.
 Like other Square POS solutions, you can upload unlimited items, track inventory in real time across locations and your online store, set low-stock alert notifications (which can be set to appear in your email inbox as well as the POS dashboard), and view inventory reporting and forecasting.
 The most important inventory alerts will appear right on your dashboard as notifications, and you can manage your employee access controls so you are the only one to see them.

 Square’s inventory management system also lets you organize and manage your stock with advanced controls.
 You can use Global Trade Item Number (GTIN) and Stock Keeping Unit (SKU) barcodes, organize your inventory with item categories, and perform cross-location stock counts all from your Square for Retail POS.

 Square for Retail Plus plan users also get access to other advanced tools, such as inventory counting with your iPhone or iPad camera (makes inventory count easier and more accurate with real-time stock adjustments) and smart stock forecasts (highlights the projected profit of each category in your inventory on a daily report and gives reorder recommendations).
 Plus plan subscribers also get purchase order and vendor management, bulk inventory intake and transfers, and processing cross-location returns and exchanges in a single transaction.